KarthikJVN/insight_kvn3/README.md

 1. [Final Comments](README.md#Final-Comments)

 # Overview
+pharmacy-counting.py is the final code which prompts the user to specify the input and output file paths.

 # Directory structure
 The test large data set is not part of the repo.
 The user is required to download the tests suite in the correct location.
 The test_large is downloaded from [link](https://drive.google.com/file/d/1fxtTLR_Z5fTO-Y91BnKOQd6J0VC9gPO3/view)

+The directory structure is similar to the one given in the question and is as follows-

      ├── README.md
      ├── input